 ADHD / Autism informed trauma therapy

-This page is for GPs and other health professionals referring adults for trauma therapy where ADHD and/or autism is relevant to engagement, pacing, and treatment planning.
+This page is for professionals supporting adults who may benefit from discreet, evidence-based trauma therapy where ADHD and/or Autism may be relevant to engagement, pacing, and treatment planning — including clients whose neurodivergence has been missed, minimised, or identified late.

 Current wait time: approximately 1 week